stevevillardi/week5-trivia/README.md

 # Trivia Game - Week 5 Homework Assignment

 ## Instructions
-Pick from the selected categories shown to start a trivia game.
+Pick from the available difficulties and categories shown to start a trivia game.
 Each game consists of 10 questions.

 ## Screenshots